 Users can make a sandbox live and share the URL with collaborators.
 You can determine whether anyone can edit at will, or control who can edit at a given time (classroom mode).
 File changes, dependency changes, and selections are all kept up-to-date across sessions.

 Codeanywhere is a browser-based development environment that aims to help you code from any device without friction — editor, terminal, revision tracking, and other features all included.
 Codeanywhere has a collaborative focus.
-For example: instead of having to zip up your project every time you want to share it, you can generate a sharing link instantly.
+For example: instead of having to zip up your project every time you want to share it (without adding someone to your private repo), you can generate a sharing link instantly.

 The feature of interest here is Codeanywhere’s live pair programming.
 Like Live Share or Teletype, this promises a Google Docs style of document editing, with no limit on the number of collaborators.
-Another feature cribbed from Docs: click on your collaborator’s icon and you’ll be taken to the line they’re working on.
+Another handy feature we know from Docs: click on your collaborator’s icon and you’ll be taken to the line they’re working on.

-Unlike the previous entrants, Codeanywhere is not free — it’ll cost you anywhere from $2.50/month to $50/month, depending on plan tier and billing frequency.
+Codeanywhere will cost you anywhere from $2.50/month to $40/month, depending on plan tier and billing frequency.

-Each user’s changes, selections, and settings changes are reflected in Collab Mode, and there’s a live chat area built in, in case you’re not already coordinating via your usual chat app or a call.
+Each user’s changes, selections, and settings changes are reflected in Collab Mode, and there’s a live chat area built-in.

 The pen’s owner can decide whether to save the changes, and collaborators can fork the results off into their own pens.